5 Star Residential and Commercial Roofing

-Storm Damage Repair in Midland
+Storm Damage Repair in Midland, TX

 Permian Basin Storm Profile: Midland County sits at the heart of Texas's most economically vital oil region, where severe weather creates unique challenges for both residential and industrial properties.
 Midland County experiences intense supercell development with golf ball to tennis ball-sized hail, straight-line winds exceeding 75 mph, and the notorious "oil field thunderstorms" that build rapidly over heated petroleum infrastructure.